-- A budget was set for 2022-23 reflecting both pupil and staffing growth while ensuring sufficient reserves to maintain future sustainability. - Partnership working occurred with local authorities, local communities and our co-located partner (Springwest Academy) to assess demand for school places and provision for autistic children and young people, leading to positive growth in pupil numbers (to 129 pupils) and permission to increase the maximum number of pupils (i.e. the Published Admissions Number) to 142 pupils across the whole school. - The fourth cohort of Year 11 pupils achieved exceptional KS4 outcomes with: - 16 pupils sitting a total of 93 GCSE qualifications in addition to other Level 2 qualifications, such as BTEC Home Cooking Skills and the Cambridge Nationals Creative iMedia Certificate - \circ 61% of the GCSE grades being A-C (or 9-4) - 26% of the GCSE grades being A-B (or 9-6) - $\circ~$ 81% of pupils achieving a C or above in English language - 69% of pupils achieving two GCSE passes in two or three core subjects (English, maths and science). - GCSE Citizenship Studies was introduced for a cohort of Year 11. - A cohort of Year 10 sat GCSE Foundation papers in science and maths, securing Grade 5s in all, which will facilitate them doing Higher papers in Year 11. - Out of 17 Year 11 pupils, 10 transitioned to The Rise Sixth Form, with other destinations including Ambitious College and mainstream colleges and sixth forms, such as Brooklands College and Strodes College.
+- A budget was set for 2023-24 reflecting both pupil and staffing growth while ensuring sufficient reserves to maintain future sustainability. - Partnership working occurred with local authorities, local communities and our co-located partner (Springwest Academy) to assess demand for school places and provision for autistic children and young people, leading to positive growth in pupil numbers (to 135 pupils) and permission to increase the maximum number of pupils (i.e. the Published Admissions Number) to 142 pupils across the whole school. - The sixth cohort of Year 11 pupils achieved exceptional KS4 outcomes with: - 15 pupils sitting a total of 134 GCSE qualifications in addition to other Level 2 qualifications, such as Home Cooking, Cambridge Creative iMedia Certificate, Entry Level and Further Entry Level Science. - 57% achieved C or above in IGCSE English Language - o 57% achieved Level 4+ in Maths - o 64% achieved at least one Level at 4+ in Science - 57% of pupils achieved two GCSE passes in two or three core subjects (English, Maths and Science) - Three pupils in Year 10 passed their Maths' GCSE Foundation paper, which will facilitate them doing Higher papers in Year 11 - Out of 15 Year 11 pupils, five transitioned to The Rise Sixth Form.
+Two pupils have moved onto other Sixth Forms to undertake A-levels courses.
+One pupil moved to Ambitious College.
+Other college destinations include Uxbridge, Richmond and Cambridge.

-- There was a continued focus on the school's dual priorities of academic and social development, including the use of mental health first aiders, 1:1 mentoring and the embedding of restorative justice. - Parent satisfaction was high, with 94% of families stating that they would recommend The Rise School to other families. - Pupil attendance was 91% in 2021-22.
+- There was a continued focus on the school's dual priorities of academic and social development, including the use of mental health first aiders, 1:1 mentoring and the embedding of restorative justice. - Parent satisfaction was high, with 87% of families stating that they would recommend The Rise School to other families. - Pupil attendance was 90% in 2022-23.